 Symptoms:

-• general fatigue and apathy, may even develop;
+• general fatigue and apathy may even develop;

-Manifested by excessive growth of tissue.
+Manifested by excessive tissue growth.

 Symptoms of duodenitis in adults